SQ-UI/sq-grid/README.md

 - <b>(.sq-grid).auto-col-width</b> - An additional class to .sq-grid.
 When this class is added, the columns width is calculated automatically (based on 12-column layout).
 - <b>.col</b> - The class for every child of the .sq-grid container.
 Represents a single column of the grid.
 - <b>(.col).span-{<number\>, where <number\> can be an integer between 1 and 12}</b> - An additional class to .col.
 It can be used to manually set the width of box.
 For example, .col.span-4 would mean that the box would span 4 columns.

+## Local Development
+1. Clone the repository
+2. Run `npm install`
+3. After you modify either of the scss files, you would need to run:
+`npm run build:sass`